Ayushvpanicker/cars-price-pred/README.md

 Overview

 Predict the selling price of used cars using a two-layer neural network built in PyTorch.
-The model learns non-linear relationships between car features and prices.
+The model captures non-linear relationships between car features and prices, producing realistic, non-negative predictions.

 Dataset